Central Sleep Apnea – Eugene, OR

 - Medications.
 Narcotic medications, such as oxycodone and morphine, might affect breathing patterns.

-- High Central sleep apnea occurs more frequently at elevations above 8,000 feet.
+- High altitude.
+Central sleep apnea occurs more frequently at elevations above 8,000 feet.

 - Medical conditions.
 Parkinson’s disease, kidney failure, heart failure, and stroke may all increase the risk of CSA.